 A study of the objectives and practices of successful marketing organizations, with emphasis on strategies for marketing consumer and industrial goods and services.
-(Prerequisite: Familiarity with such marketing concepts as the exchange relationship, fundamentals of buyer motivation, market segmentation, wholesale and retail institutions, and the marketing mix and its components.)
+Principles such as the marketing concept, the exchange relationship, buyer motivation, market segmentation, wholesale and retail institutions, the marketing mix and its components are reviewed.

-BUSA 531 MARKETING AND PUBLIC RELATIONS FOR NONPROFIT ORGANIZATIONS
+BUSA 531 MARKETING AND PUBLIC RELATIONS FOR NONPROFIT ORGANIZATIONS 3